Nacho114/harpoon/README.md

 ## Why?

+In a sentence: Quickly access your most used panes.

-- Keep list of most visited panes
+- Manually manage list of favorite panes
 - Easily add/remove from this list
 - Use list to quickly go to pane
-- Panes are automatically removed when they are closed
+- Panes are automatically removed from your list when they are closed
-- When tabs or panes change name, these changes propagate to your harpoon list.
+- When tabs or panes change name, these changes propagate to your harpoon list

 ### Coming next: